Unity-Technologies/2d-animation-samples/Documentation/2DIK.md

 If the **Create Effector** button appears inactive, ensure that the [Chain Length](#ChainL) value is set to one or greater.

 6. The Effector is created as a child of the IK Solver.
 It appears as a circle gizmo in the Scene view.
-Move the **Effector** to manipulate the connected chain of bones managed.
+Move the **Effector** to manipulate the connected chain of bones managed.<br>
 ![Effector gizmo](images/2D_IK_Image8.png)